microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

 # Database Management Protocol

-The follow section describes the message protocol format for the common database management functionaltiy provided by the SQL Tools Service.
+The follow section describes the message protocol format for the common database management functionality provided by the SQL Tools Service.
+The message formats are described as C# classes.
+These classes are packaged inside the common message structures documented above and serialized to JSON using JSON.Net.

 ## Connection Management